HybridThingsLab/robodada/README.md

 Save your changes and upload the patch to your NodeMCU.
 Your Arduino Software should show the upload progress and something like "completed" in the end.
 If it does not finish/start the upload, most probably something went wrong with the NodeMCU driver installation or the board configuration.

+### Put it all together
+Nearly there..

+Solder two cables (6cm) to your power connector, isolate, and seal the open ends by soldering or crimping sleeves.
+Fix your power connector in the prepared mounting hole in the servostand.

+Fix your circuitboard with M3 screws and washers in the four holes inside the servostand.
+Add a distance ring between the stand and the board.
+Connect the power connector to the terminal of the board. __Take care of the polarity!__

+Fix the pan/tilt module in the stand with M3 screws and washers.
+Guide the servocables through the holes and connect them to the board.
+Again: __Care the polarity!__ You don't want to fry your robots limbs at the first powerup.

+### Powering up your Robot
+Congratulations when you made it till here!
+It is time to awake your new robo-friend!

+Disconnect the NodeMCU module from your computer, make sure you are in the same WiFi with your computer like your robot.

+Check your power supply: It has to provide __6V to 9V direct current the power rail at the connectors pin and ground at the ring__.
+Watch the diagram at the motorstand.

+Power up your robot by plugging in the power supply.
+No white smoke of enlightment?
+Congrats!
+The servos should move a little bit and you should feel restistance when you try to manipulate them.
+Inside the servostand you should see the led of the NodeMCU beeing lit.

+Start your ROBODADA server like described [here](#startup).
+Visit your server on ```http://loacalhost:3000```.
+Open up the Robo-Chooser by clicking the robo-head with the "?" on it.
+After a while your robot should show up.
+Click it to connect.

+When you are painting motionpaths your robot should move accordingly.

+It does?
+You did it!

+### Good to know
+If it feels somehow strange with the directions when painting movement paths, try switching the servos on their connector at the circuit board.
+Here you can change the mapping left/right/up/down - pan/tilt.

+The servos are driven by the voltage converter on the board.
+If you plan to lift heavy loads with your servos or keep them under permanent stress, consider adding a heatspreader.